Top 12 Outer Banks Landmarks

 *Note: Perhaps the greatest landmarks in the Outer Banks are its unique lighthouses.
 You’ll notice they were left off this list because we think they deserve their own article.
-Stay tuned to learn more about OBX Lighthouses later this month.
+Click here to learn about the 5 Lighthouses of the Outer Banks.

 Location: Hwy 12 over Oregon Inlet